duvallg/hubot-pagespeed/README.md

 ### hubot-pagespeed

-Hubot will retrieve the Google Insights Pagespeed score and associated stats, displaying them in-channel.
+Hubot will retrieve the Google Insights Pagespeed score and associated stats for a given domain, displaying them in-channel.

 ### Usage